|

 window

-average offset, standard deviation and
+with average offset, standard

-min/max values computed.
+deviation and min/max values computed.

 |